GoogleCloudPlatform/appengine-tck/ext/how_to_external_tests.md

     1. mapreduce - These tests are for the [Java MapReduce for App Engine](https://code.google.com/p/appengine-mapreduce/wiki/GettingStartedInJava)  The tests are annotated to run with the TCK framework.
 Because it is not part of the core GAE Apis it is inclued here.
 The tests themselves are checked in as well.

-    1. misc - This is a location to include small tests that are not part of the core api.
-They also follow the TCK framework.

 Running DataNucleus Tests
 -------------------------